|Orvis-Endorsed guides nearby:|

 day.
 The lower river has a much steeper gradient than the upper, making for quite difficult wading before mid summer water levels drop a bit.
 Even during low summer flows, many anglers find it to be extremely difficult.
 Bring your wading staff.

-Should stay solid! www.facebook.com/savage.river.angler Like us and share us!
+Back to a warming trend and drying out after today hopefully. www.facebook.com/savage.river.angler Like us and share us!
 Report fishing violations to MD DNR Police 1-800-628-9944.
 For pic's, videos, and fresh reports after I get off the river check is out at www.savageriverangler.com Like us at Facebook.com/savage.river.angler